Szeg\H{o} kernel expansion and equivariant embedding of CR manifolds with circle action: Equivariant embedding of CR manifolds

-Now we use the Szeg\"o kernel expansion we have established in Section \ref{sec1} to get the embedding of compact strongly pseudoconvex CR manifolds with a locally free transversal CR $S^1$ action by CR functions which lie in the positive Fourier components.
+Let $X$ be a compact strongly pseudoconvex CR manifolds with a locally free transversal CR $S^1$-action.
+Now we use the Szeg\H{o} kernel expansion we have established in Section \ref{sec1} to get the equivariant embedding of $X$.